Exawind/exawind-builder/doc/source/advanced.rst

    ./bootstrap.sh -s snl-ascicgpu -c gcc  # On SNL ASC GPU machine ./bootstrap.sh -s summitdev -c gcc     # On ORNL SummitDev

+Upon successful execution of the bootstrapping process, proceed to :ref:`code-build-steps` for instructions to build ``nalu-wind``.

 .. note::

    - If you have multiple compiler versions, then use :envvar:`SPACK_COMPILER`